Irrelon/irrelon-path/README.md

 |strict|Boolean|false|false|
 |maxDepth|Number|false|Infinity|

+> If you need to know the description of the differences rather than only
+> the paths that contain differences, use `diffValues()` instead.

 Compares two objects / arrays and returns the differences as an array of paths to the different fields.